- Frames of debate

 Ovryn, Rivera, Rachel.
 “A Question of Conscience: The Emergence and Development of the Sanctuary Movement in the United States.”
 PhD dissertation, City Univ. of New York, 1987.

 Peace, Roger.
 A Call to Conscience: The Anti-Contra War Campaign.
 Amherst: Univ. of Massachusetts Press, June 2012.
-A comprehensive history of the anti–Contra War campaign and its Nicaragua connections from 1982 to 1990.
+A comprehensive history of the anti–Contra War campaign and its Nicaraguan transnational connections.
 Analyzes competing frames and arguments of the Reagan administration and the anti-Contra War campaign, the decentralized structure of the campaign, official U. S. and Nicaraguan perspectives on international solidarity, and the Nicaraguan governmental structure for managing solidarity activities.
-The study includes case studies of local organizing initiatives and short biographies of U.S. and Nicaraguan participants.
+The study includes case studies of four local organizing initiatives and two state organizing initiatives, along with short biographies of U.S. and Nicaraguan participants.

 Perla, Héctor.
 “Sí Nicaragua Venció, El Salvador Vencerá: Central American Agency in the Creation of the U.S.-Central American Peace and Solidarity Movement.”
 Latin American Research Review 43, 2 (2008): 107-35.
 Perla takes issue with the exclusion of Central American actors in the works of sociologists Sharon Nepstad and Christian Smith.
 He argues that “much of the growth and success of the CAPSM [Central America Peace and Solidarity Movement] is attributable to the Central American revolutionaries’ efforts” (138-39), although his definition of revolutionaries is quite broad.